Ohio Travel Guide: Best Places to Visit, Weekend Trips, Lake Erie, Hocking Hills, and Local Planning Tips

 Cuyahoga Valley National Park

 Cuyahoga Valley National Park is one of the easiest national parks to pair with a city trip.
-It sits between Cleveland and Akron and offers waterfalls, trails, scenic rail experiences, river views, biking, historic areas, and wooded scenery.
+It sits between Cleveland and Akron and offers forests, rolling hills, river scenery, waterfalls, biking, hiking, historic areas, and access to the Ohio & Erie Canal Towpath Trail.

-Popular stops include Brandywine Falls, the Towpath Trail, Ledges Trail, Boston Mill area, and scenic train options when available.
-This is a strong choice for families, couples, hikers, and travelers who want nature without a remote national park trip.
+Popular stops include Brandywine Falls, the Ledges area, the Towpath Trail, Boston Mill, and scenic rail experiences when operating.
+This is a smart choice for families, couples, hikers, photographers, and travelers who want national park scenery without a remote western-style national park itinerary.

 Columbus